 Take a cycle tour around the famous local wineries.
 Tour a remote high country station by 4WD.
 Indulge in a vineyard lunch in the Blenheim sunshine.
 Visit Omaka Aviation Heritage Centre.
 Walk a section of the Queen Charlotte Track and stop for a swim.
 Join a dolphin-watching boat cruise in tranquil waterways.
 Feast on Greenshell Mussels after visiting a mussel farm in Havelock.
 Experience a sea kayaking adventure around hidden coves.
 Mountain bike along the Queen Charlotte Track.

 How the Marlborough Sounds Were Formed

 No, they’re not actually fiords – a clue to the origin of the fiord-like waterways of the Marlborough Sounds lies in the steep, bush-clad hills surrounding them.
-The Sounds are essentially drowned valleys; a mountainous region that slowly sank over thousands of years due to geological activity and allowed the sea to gradually flood the once-forested valleys.
+The Sounds are essentially drowned valleys, a mountainous region that slowly sank over thousands of years due to geological activity, allowing the sea to gradually flood the once-forested valleys.